 Today on Italophilia, I’m very proud to welcome my online friend Elfin Waters!
 A passionate Italian who hails from Gaeta, Elfin is the owner of “All About Italian” through which she creates Language Retreats for learners of Italian.
 She is also the co-owner of the podcast “Con Parole Nostre”.

-I am inspired by this lady so much because she pushes me to do little by little every day just as she helps her students.
-Elfin’s focus on learning a language is amazing and she regularly posts videos on Instagram no matter how busy.
-Her mantra is there’s always time to fit learning during the day and that too in a joyful way.
+Being a teacher by professioner, Elfin’s focus on learning a language is amazing and she regularly posts this on her Instagram Stories no matter how busy.
+Her mantra is simple- there’s always time to fit learning during the day and that too in a joyful way!

 So, how are you actually learning a language by skimming quickly at a post from an Italian account?
 Very little probably.
 That’s why practice comes in.

 You really should use your down time, say the line at the supermarket, or time while cooking, to skim and see what is relevant to you.
 Listen to songs and podcasts and watch videos.
 Whenever you see something you think could be helpful to you, bookmark it!!

 In IG under every post, you can bookmark to review later.
 IG even has added folders to help keep everything organized.
 So if we are online and we see something relevant like a grammar rule or a nice idiom, we can just save and bookmark the picture.
 Exploring the Instagram App is essential to get a feel of it and when you are free, whip out your notebook or even phone and start going over your saved posts.